sunilemanjee/Elastic-AI-Infused-Property-Search/README.md

 2. Download a compatible model (e.g., Qwen2.5-7B-Instruct)
 3. Load the model in LM Studio
 4. Start the local server (default: http://localhost:1234)

+### ELSER Model Configuration
+1. For serverless deployments using the default ELSER model:
+   - The model will scale down to zero after 10+ minutes of inactivity
+   - Use the "Wake Elser" button to reactivate the model when needed
+   - This helps save costs in serverless environments
+2. For non-default ELSER model deployments:
+   - The "Wake Elser" button is not required
+   - The model remains active and ready for use

 ## Architecture